sungnga/react-ecommerce/README.md

 - Use Postman to test user signin

 **7. Implement user signout**
-- In route/user.js file:
+- In route/auth.js file:
 	- Create a user signout route using get() method: `router.get('/signout', signout)`
-		- 2nd arg is the signout method coming from controllers/user.js
+		- 2nd arg is the signout method coming from controllers/auth.js
-	- Import signout method from controllers/user.js
+	- Import signout method from controllers/auth.js
-- In controllers/user.js file:
+- In controllers/auth.js file:
 	- Write a signout method that clears the token that is stored in the cookie
 - Test the signout route in Postman

 ### NODE: AUTH AND ADMIN MIDDLEWARES
 **1. Require signin middleware**
-- In controllers/user.js file:
+- In controllers/auth.js file:
 	- Write a requireSignin method that acts as middleware for routes that restricts unauthorized user access
 	- Use express-jwt
-In routes/user.js file:
+In routes/auth.js file:
-	- Import requireSignin method from controllers/user.js
+	- Import requireSignin method from controllers/auth.js

 **2. RENAMING USER TO AUTH (IN CONTROLLERS AND ROUTES)**
 - Rename controllers/user.js file to auth.js
 - Rename routes/user.js file to auth.js
 - In app.js file, rename userRoutes to authRoutes

+**3. Create user by id middleware**
+- Inside routes folder, create a file called user.js.
+And in this file:
+	- Import express and create router from express
+	- Create a route that, whenever there's a 'userId' in the route paramenter, call the userById method: `router.param('userId', userById)`
+	- Import userById method from controllers/user.js
+- Inside controller folder, create a file called user.js.
+And in this file:
+  - Import User from user model, models/user.js
+	- Write a userById method that..
+		- takes the parameters of req, res, next and id
+		- then it tries to find the user by their id using the findById() method
+		- then calls the exec() method to execute the callback function
+		- in this callback, we'll either get an error or the user as param
+		- if error or no user, return a response with status code of 400 and an error message
+		- if a user is found, set the user info to profile: `req.profile = user`
+		- since this is a middleware, call next() to move on
+- In routes/user.js file:
+	- Create a route using get() method with 3 arguments
+		- 1st arg is the path: `'/secret/:userId'`
+		- 2nd arg is the require signin middleware: `requireSignin`
+		- 3rd arg is a function that responds with the user info, in json format, coming from `req.profile`
+- In app.js file:
+	- Import user routes: `const userRoutes = require('./routes/user')`
+	- Use user routes as routes middleware: `app.use('/api', userRoutes)`
+- Test with Postman
+	- Use get() method and set URL to `http://localhost:8000/api/secret/userId`
+	- Under 'Headers' tab:
+		- Set Key to be Authorization and set the value to be Bearer + userToken
+		- Set Key to be Content-Type and set the value to be application/json

 # LIBRARIES USED